EdmondNeziraj/texteditor/README.md

 # texteditor

-it is a terminal-based text editor that allows users to open, view and edit text files.
+It is a terminal-based text editor that allows users to open, view and edit text files.